redux-observable/redux-observable/docs/recipes/HotModuleReplacement.md

 }
 ```

-To mitigate the aforementioned issues, when you call `replaceEpic` an `@@redux-observable/EPIC_END` action is dispatched before the replacement actually happens.
-This gives you a **synchronous** opportunity to do any cleanup you need.
-You choose to listen for this action in your Epic itself or in you reducer, where ever it makes the most sense.
+When you call `replaceEpic` an `@@redux-observable/EPIC_END` action is dispatched before the replacement actually happens.
+This gives you a **synchronous** opportunity to do any cleanup you may need.
+You can choose to listen for this action in your Epic itself or in you reducer, where ever it makes the most sense.

 #### Inside your Reducer